 Number of Careers Related to the Major

 Some majors may lead to a diverse range of careers.
-Other may qualify you for a very few specialized careers.
+Others may qualify you for very few specialized careers.
 Take Kinesiology for example.
 Majoring in Kinesiology will qualify for very few, niche professions.
 Make sure you’re truly interested in that particular career if you choose a niche major.

 Things You Can Do to Dive Deeper Into Major Exploration

 Reading about majors and careers will help broaden your horizon and introduce you to many majors you may not have considered.
 You may also find that a few that you thought were exciting may actually bore you to tears.
 A few others may involve taking courses that you are likely to struggle with.
 Starting early will give you plenty of time to dig deep into potential majors and learn more about them.

 College Raptor has an extensive catalogue of majors to explore!
 Check them out here.